-John Ashdown-Hill’s updated second edition of The Secret Queen (his book about Eleanor), will reveal a new, scientifically produced, facial reconstruction of the set of Norwich bones which may be Eleanor’s remains.
+John Ashdown-Hill’s updated second edition of The Secret Queen (his book about Eleanor), reveals a new, scientifically produced, facial reconstruction of the set of Norwich bones which may be Eleanor’s remains.

 The book also explores a possible explanation for Eleanor’s unexpected early death.

-Another forthcoming book by John explores for the first time the true evidence for Edward IV’s movements, and the true evidence for his personal relationships.
+Another recently published book by John explores for the first time the true evidence for Edward IV’s movements, and the true evidence for his personal relationships.

 Meanwhile the recent Eleanor study day, at Norwich Castle, on 11 June, unveiled the new facial reconstruction commissioned from the University of Dundee, explained its scientific basis, and promoted further scientific study of the Norwich bones.

 A founder member of Philippa Langley’s Looking For Richard Project, in 2004 John Ashdown-Hill discovered Richard III’s mtDNA sequence,* and in the same year he was commissioned by the BBC to disprove the Leicester myth that said Richard III’s body ended up in the river Soar.
 He is a leading writer on the late medieval period, has done a great deal of research, and published many books and papers.
 He frequently gives talks on Richard III and related events, and in 2015 was awarded Membership of the Most Excellent Order of British Empire (MBE) by HM The Queen ‘for Services to Historical Research and the Exhumation and Identification of Richard III’.

 To find out more about John and his publications and events, please visit: www.johnashdownhill.com